Porto Canal

+History

+The creation of Porto Canal was first mooted in June 2004, shortly after the former NTV was retooled into RTPN.
+The channel was led by NTV's former administrator Bruno de Carvalho, in association with executives from two local production companies: Daniel Deusdado from Farol de Ideias and José Miguel Cadilhe from Filbox.

 In July 2010, Porto Canal launched three new delegations in Mirandela, Arcos de Valdevez and Penafiel, and in the beginning of 2011, three more in Guimarães, Braga and Vila Real.

 In March 2011, Porto Canal announced a partnership with Portuguese sports club F.C.
 Porto.
 In August 2011, F.C.
 Porto assumed the management of Porto Canal, launching two new F.C.
 Porto related programs, Flash Porto and Somos Porto.
 Porto Canal also broadcasts live full matches of the F.C.
 Porto teams of football (only FC Porto B home games), basketball, handball and roller hockey.

 In June 2019, FC Porto was sentenced to pay a €2 million fine for publishing and manipulating illegally obtained Benfica emails on Porto Canal.
-Four years later, judge Carlos Alexandre indicted the club's former director of communication, Francisco J. Marques, the channel's director, Júlio Magalhães, and pundit Diogo Faria for violation of private correspondence or telecommunications, unauthorized access, and offence to a collective person.
+Related to that, in June 2023, the club's director of communication, Francisco J. Marques, was sentenced to a ten-month suspended prison sentence for aggravated violation of private correspondence or telecommunications and to a one-year and two months suspended prison sentence for offense to a collective person.
+Porto Canal's contents director, Diogo Faria, received a nine-month suspended prison sentence for violation of private correspondence or telecommunications.
+Both persons were also sentenced to pay a €10,000 compensation to Luís Filipe Vieira.
+Júlio Magalhães, the channel's former director, was absolved of all accusations.